Discover all the tax services we offer

 In these cases, you don’t have to report their foreign financial accounts if you don’t have signing authority over them.
 So if your spouse is not a US person and they own financial accounts, bank accounts, brokerage accounts overseas that you don’t have access to, that you don’t have signing authority over, then those accounts do not need to be reported.

-Our experienced accountants can help you file your FBAR today.
+Our experienced accountants can help you if you have an FBAR joint account with a non-US citizen.
 Contact us to get started!